zapier/zapier-platform-cli/README-source.md

 [insert-file:./snippets/process-env.js]
 ```

 > Note!
-Be sure to lazily access your environment variables - see [When to use placeholders or curlies?](#when-to-use-placeholders-or-curlies)
+Be sure to lazily access your environment variables - see [When to use placeholders or curlies?](#when-to-use-placeholders-or-curlies).

 ## Making HTTP Requests